rlawrenc/cosc_304/labs/lab6/README.md

 ### Java Setup

-1. [Download the Microsoft SQL Server driver](code/mssql-jdbc-11.2.0.jre11.jar) and put it in your classpath or in the `lib\ext` folder of your JRE.
+1. Make sure the [Microsoft SQL Server JDBC driver](code/mssql-jdbc-11.2.0.jre11.jar) is in your classpath.
+This can be done in VSCode in the `Java Project` tab.

-2. Open Eclipse.
-Select `File`, `New`, `Java project`. ([screenshot](img/EclipseJavaProject.png))
+2. You must connect to SQL Server using SQuirreL or command line to create the workson database.

 3. [Download the sample file](code/TestJdbcSqlServer.java).
-Save this file in your Eclipse workspace under the project folder that you just created.
+Save this file in your `cosc304_lab6` folder that you just created.

 4. These are the modifications you must make to get the program working:

 ```
-Change Line 5 to:	String url = "jdbc:sqlserver://sql04.ok.ubc.ca;DatabaseName=WorksOn;";
+Change Line 5 to:	String url = "jdbc:sqlserver://localhost;DatabaseName=WorksOn;;TrustServerCertificate=True";
-Change Line 6 to:	String uid = "put your user id here";
+Change Line 6 to:	String uid = "sa";
-Change Line 7 to:	String pw = "put your password here";
+Change Line 7 to:	String pw = "put password here";
 ```

 ### Python Setup